-Human resources managers are an integral part of the leadership team charged with directing complex organizations and a diverse workforce.
+Human resources managers are integral parts of the leadership teams charged with directing complex organizations and a diverse workforce.
 Managing people and organizations requires both functional skills in human resources as well as expertise in strategic planning and organizational development.
 The Master of Arts in Human Resources Management prepares individuals in a variety of employment settings to join other organizational leaders at the table of decision makers.